Eco Wood Treatment & Stain

 Ensure that all wood surfaces are completely wetted, especially end grains, fresh cuts and open cracks.
 Some types of wood surfaces will show no immediate visible change in colour.
 This is normal.
 For increased penetration, and to ensure a uniform rate of application, wood can be immersed in Eco Wood Treatment for a few minutes, with the excess then being allowed to drain off.
 For posts and other wood that will be in contact with the ground allow to soak in triple strength solution for 3 or more days.
 A shallow tray can be constructed using building polythene with a timber surround, for soaking timber lengths or to catch run-off during application.
 The bottom end of posts can be soaked by standing them in a blanked off plastic pipe for single posts or a suitable sized drum for multiples.
-Eco solution remaining in the tray or drum can be used for other application such as treating timber cut ends during construction.
-Remaining 'ground contact' solution should be diluted to standard solution before reuse.
+Eco Wood Treatment solution remaining in the tray or drum can be used for other application such as treating timber cut ends during construction.
+Remaining 'ground contact' solution can be diluted to standard solution before reuse.

 Wood can be handled while wet without leaving marks on the wood making it a convenient application process during a construction project.
 The weathering process helps penetration and can be accelerated by wetting and drying the wood.
-Eco treated wood is best allowed to dry completely (1 - 2 days) before being exposed to water, including rain, so as to maximize its affinity with the wood fibres.
+Eco Wood Treatment treated wood is best allowed to dry completely (1 - 2 days) before being exposed to water, including rain, so as to maximize its affinity with the wood fibres.

-Coverage rate - Eco's 4.5 litre pack will provide coverage of 14-18 m2, 22 litre pack will cover 70-90 m2.
+Coverage rate - Eco Wood Treatment's 4.5 litre pack will provide coverage of 14-18 m2, 22 litre pack will cover 70-90 m2.
 Eco Wood Stain's 3.7 litre pack will cover 12-14 m2, the 18.5 litre pack will cover 60-70 m2.
 These rates are dependent on your method of application and absorbancy (dryness) of the timber.

 Clean Up - Eco Wood Treatment cleans up simply with soap and water.